skip to main content

 • Medullary thyroid cancer: Medullary thyroid cancer is rare.
 Only four percent of thyroid cancer patients have this type of cancer.
 It develops in the C cells of the thyroid that make a hormone called calcitonin.
 Calcitonin helps the body maintain the appropriate level of calcium.
 Medullary thyroid cancer may be associated with other types of cancer and may also be genetic.
 This cancer has a lower cure rate than papillary or follicular thyroid cancers.
 However, the overall 10-year survival rates are as high as 90 percent when the disease is confined to the thyroid gland.

 • Anaplastic thyroid cancer: Anaplastic thyroid cancer is the rarest form of thyroid cancer.
 It affects only one percent of thyroid cancer patients.
 It is the most aggressive and most difficult thyroid cancer to treat.
 Anaplastic cancer is often called "undifferentiated" because the cells do not look or act like typical thyroid cells.
 It can occur within follicular or papillary thyroid cancer or within a goiter (enlargement of the thyroid gland).
 Most anaplastic thyroid cancer patients are over the age of 60.
-The majority will have metastases (secondary tumors) present at the time of diagnosis.
+The majority will have metastases (additional sites of disease) present at the time of diagnosis.

 There are many causes of thyroid disorders.
 Conditions that affect how the thyroid functions include: